SS Themis (1911): Operational history

-On September 12, 1915 Themis departed New York for Wellington, Sydney, Melbourne and other Australian ports carrying 11,000 tons of cargo, the majority of which was case oil (including 24,000 cases for New Zealand) consigned for the Vacuum Oil Company.
-The ship reached the Panama Canal on September 21, by which time the slides occurred on the canal and delayed her until October 4, at which point the Canal was closed indefinitely.
-Themis was ordered to proceed to Australia via the Cape route, arriving at Durban on November 8.
-After re-coaling, the ship continued on to her destination reaching Wellington on December 13.
-Themis then proceeded to Australia and visited several ports until her departure on February 23, 1916 from Newcastle for South America.
-The vessel arrived at Montevideo on April 3, continued on to Buenos Aires two days later where she loaded among other things 8,341 bags of dried blood for New York.
-The ship arrived in New York on May 5, 1916 and after unloading was immediately chartered for cargo delivery to China.
+On 12 September 1915 Themis departed New York for Wellington, Sydney, Melbourne and other Australian ports carrying 11,000 tons of cargo, the majority of which was case oil (including 24,000 cases for New Zealand) consigned for the Vacuum Oil Company.
+The ship reached the Panama Canal on 21 September, by which time the slides occurred on the canal and delayed her until 4 October, at which point the Canal was closed indefinitely.
+Themis was ordered to proceed to Australia via the Cape route, arriving at Durban on 8 November.
+After re-coaling, the ship continued on to her destination reaching Wellington on 13 December.
+Themis then proceeded to Australia and visited several ports until her departure on 23 February 1916 from Newcastle for South America.
+The vessel arrived at Montevideo on 3 April, continued on to Buenos Aires two days later where she loaded among other things 8,341 bags of dried blood for New York.
+The ship arrived in New York on 5 May 1916 and after unloading was immediately chartered for cargo delivery to China.
 About 10,500 tons of cargo was loaded onto the vessel, including 200,000 cases of oil and 500 bales of cotton.
-The ship left New York on June 21, passed through the Panama Canal on July 2, arriving at Hankow on August 25, 1916.
+The ship left New York on 21 June, passed through the Panama Canal on 2 July, arriving at Hankow on 25 August 1916.
 From there the ship continued on to Shanghai, and then to Philippines where she loaded 11,250 tons of sugar for delivery to New York.

-On November 21, 1916 Themis on a passage from Iloilo for New York City grounded on the outer end of the West Breakwater in Limon Bay right after leaving the Panama Canal for sea.
-The ship laid with her bow aground until the afternoon of November 25 while the divers patched the holes in her hull and bulkheads.
-She was then pulled off and towed stern first into port of Cristóbal to discharge the remaining cargo, before being put into drydock at Balboa for repairs on December 10.
+On 21 November 1916 Themis on a passage from Iloilo for New York City grounded on the outer end of the West Breakwater in Bahía Limon right after leaving the Panama Canal for sea.
+The ship laid with her bow aground until the afternoon of 25 November while the divers patched the holes in her hull and bulkheads.
+She was then pulled off and towed stern first into port of Cristóbal to discharge the remaining cargo, before being put into drydock at Balboa for repairs on 10 December.
 About 2,000 tons of sugar were lost in the accident.
-The repair work was finalized on December 22 and the vessel proceeded through the Canal on December 24 to reload her cargo.
-Themis finally departed the Canal area on January 1, 1917 after reloading was completed.
+The repair work was finalized on 22 December and the vessel proceeded through the Canal on 24 December to reload her cargo.
+Themis finally departed the Canal area on 1 January 1917 after reloading was completed.

-On February 14, 1917 Themis left Baltimore with a load of acid phosphate bound for Rotterdam.
+On 14 February 1917 Themis left Baltimore with a load of acid phosphate bound for Rotterdam.
 From there the ship sailed to India where she loaded wheat cargo for transportation to Marseilles.